weilidai2001/tic-tac-toe-playground/solution-design.md

 ### Implementation Details

 The AI implementation will use Approach 3 for quick decisions and fall back to Approach 4 (minimax) for more complex board states.
 The minimax approach is feasible given the computational limits calculated above.

+# Use of AI

+I used ChatGPT to rephrase my draft copy of this document and generate the ASCII diagram.